d00-11/nococlient/README.md

 pip install .
 ```

+The project uses a `src/` layout and the Python package lives under
+`src/nococlient` in the repository.

 The client requires two environment variables when used:
 `NOCODB_BASE_URL` and `NOCODB_API_KEY`.
 Copy `.env.example` to `.env` and adjust the values.